Tips for a stress-free pet move

 Dogs

-- Let them explore each room one by one to get used to new smells.
+• Let them explore each room one by one to get used to those new and interesting smells.

-- Let them go at their own pace, and make sure any potential escape routes have been blocked.
+• Allow them to go at their own pace, and make sure you’ve blocked any potential escape routes.

 Cats

-- Keep your cat indoors for at least three weeks, then let them go outside for short periods.
-Don’t feed them before you let them out, so they will come back for food.
+• Keep your cat indoors for at least three weeks, then let them go outside for short periods of time.
+Try not to feed them before you let them out, so they will come back for food!

-- Limit them to one room for the first couple of days, with familiar bedding, food and water bowls, litter tray and toys.
-Then introduce them gradually to the rest of the house.
+• Keep them in one room for the first couple of days, with familiar bedding, food and water bowls, litter tray and toys.
+Then you can slowly introduce them to the rest of their new home.

-- Let them explore each room one by one at their own pace, and make sure any escape routes have been blocked.
+• Let them explore each room one by one at their own pace (just make sure any sneaky escape routes have been secured).

 Although they are in a new environment, your pet will begin to thrive as soon as you get them back into a routine.
-Stick to your normal schedule for exercising and feeding once you’ve moved in.
+Sticking to your normal schedule for exercising and feeding once you’ve moved in will help.

 Signs of cat and dog anxiety

-Keep an eye on your pet’s behaviour once you’ve moved in and take note of any changes – it’s quite common for cats and dogs to exhibit anxiety by becoming more reserved or going off their food.
-If they continue to refuse food, it’s best to call your local vet.
+Keep an eye on your pet’s behaviour once you’ve moved in and take note of any changes – it’s quite common for cats and dogs to become anxious or more reserved than usual – and they might go of their food.
+If you’re concerned about any of their behaviour, it’s best to contact your local vet.